 1750 – Georgia is the last of the British North American colonies to legalize slavery.

-1775 – Founding of the Pennsylvania Society for promoting the abolition of slavery, the world’s first anti-slavery society, and the first Quaker anti-slavery society.
-Benjamin Franklin becomes Honorary President of the Society in 1787.
+1775 – Founding of the Pennsylvania Society for Promoting the Abolition of Slavery, the world’s first anti-slavery society, and the first Quaker anti-slavery society.
+Benjamin Franklin became Honorary President of the Society in 1787.

-1776 – Delegates to Continental Congress in Philadelphia adopt the Declaration of Independence, which declares that “All men are created equal.”
-However, slavery remains a legal institution in all 13 of the newly-established states.
+1776 – Delegates to the Continental Congress in Philadelphia adopted the Declaration of Independence, which declares, “All men are created equal.”
+However, slavery remains a legal institution in all 13 newly established states.

 1777 – Vermont amends its constitution to ban slavery.
-Over the next 25 years, other Northern states emancipate their slaves and ban the institution.
+Over the next 25 years, other Northern states emancipated their slaves and banned the institution.
 Some of the state laws stipulate gradual emancipation.

 1780 – Pennsylvania bans slavery.

-The United States draft the U.S. Constitution, which forbids Congress from interfering with the slave trade before 1808.
+The United States drafted the U.S. Constitution, which forbids Congress from interfering with the slave trade before 1808.
 Enslaved persons are counted as three-fifths of a person for the census.

 Did You Know??….